Does My Car Insurance Policy Cover Road Rage?

 - Use your phone to call the police

-- Honk your horn to attract attention of other road users
+- Honk your horn to attract the attention of other road users

 - Drive to a police station or a public place but not your home if someone follows your car